Ian A. Cook, M.D.

 This is the professional activities site for Ian A. Cook, M.D.

-Dr. Cook is a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and the Department of Bioengineering in the School of Engineering and Applied Science, and is a Research Scientist at the UCLA Semel Institute for Neuroscience and Human Behavior (formerly known as the UCLA Neuropsychiatric Institute) and the UCLA Brain Research Institute.
+Dr. Cook is a Professor-in-Residence, on leave, in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and the Department of Bioengineering in the School of Engineering and Applied Science, and is a Research Scientist at the UCLA Semel Institute for Neuroscience and Human Behavior (formerly known as the UCLA Neuropsychiatric Institute) and the UCLA Brain Research Institute.
 His work has largely focused on the treatment of mental illnesses and disorders of complex human behavior; this site describes his research, clinical, and teaching activities, as well as his application of information technology in health care and education.

 In January 2007, Dr. Cook became the Founding Director of the UCLA Unipolar Depression Research and Clinic Program, a component of the Integrative Study Center for Mood Disorders at UCLA's Semel Institute.
 In May, 2008, he was named the inaugural holder of the Joanne and George Miller and Family Endowed Chair in Depression Research at the UCLA Brain Research Institute.